Running for office

 Subscribe to alerts for candidates, campaign managers, and others interested in running for office.
 Includes notices about campaign filing, deadlines, etc.

-These videos will review how to file for office, how to submit your voters' pamphlet information, and more!
+These videos will review how to file for office and more!

-- How to submit your voters' pamphlet info (9 min.)
+How to submit your local voters' pamphlet materials online (10 min.)

-- Recording of an online candidate workshop (75 min.)
-Reviews how to file for office in King County, how to submit your local voters’ pamphlet information, voter lists and data management, campaign sign regulations, and basic public disclosure information.
+Recording of an online candidate workshop (75 min.)
+This workshop reviews how to file for office in King County, how to submit your local voters’ pamphlet information, voter lists and data management, campaign sign regulations, and basic public disclosure information.
 This session also included topics specific to anyone interested in running for office in the City of Seattle.